nf-core/ampliseq/docs/output.md

   * Reports generated by Nextflow: `execution_report.html`, `execution_timeline.html`, `execution_trace.txt` and `pipeline_dag.dot`/`pipeline_dag.svg`.
   * Reports generated by the pipeline: `pipeline_report.html`, `pipeline_report.txt` and `software_versions.csv`.
   * Documentation for interpretation of results in HTML format: `results_description.html`.

-## More help

-QIIME2 is currently **under heavy development** and often updated, this version of ampliseq uses QIIME2 2019.10.
-QIIME2 has excellent support in its [forum](https://docs.qiime2.org/2019.10/).

 ## Citations